tendant/yaml-helm-pipeline/README.md

 - `REPO_OWNER`: GitHub repository owner
 - `REPO_NAME`: GitHub repository name
 - `PORT` (optional): Port for the server to listen on (default: 8080)
+- `VALUE_FILES_PATHS` (optional): Comma-separated list of value files paths to use for Helm templating.
+Paths can be relative to the repository root or absolute.
+If not provided, the default path `values/values.yaml` will be used.
+  - Example: `values/values.yaml,values/secrets.yaml,/absolute/path/to/values.yaml`

 ## Development Setup